mqtt-tools/mqttwarn/docs/configure/transformation.md

 ## User-defined function examples

-In this section, you can explore a few example scenarios where custom functions are being used.
+In this section, you can explore a few example scenarios where user-defined functions are being used.

 ### `format`: Replacing incoming payloads